kxue43/shell-cmd-on-change/README.md

 to the project root directory.
 Patterns must also be acceptable to Python's [`pathlib.PurePath.match`](https://docs.python.org/3.8/library/pathlib.html#pathlib.PurePath.match) method.
-After `--command` is a *single*, *quoted* command that should be run if any of the files being watched changes after a `git pull`.
+After `--command` is a *single*, *quoted* command that should be run if any of the files being watched changes after a `git pull/merge`.
 The command is run *through shell*.
 The hook passes only when the shell command executes successfully.

 **Note**: There is a twist in using this hook to update a [poetry](https://python-poetry.org/) virtual environment.
 See the next hook for details.